bielgennaro/bielgennaro/README.md

 - 🌱 I’m a backend dev currently learning **how to be a good fullstack dev, like a jedi!!**

-- ☁️ I've keen interest in cloud computing.
-So,I'm pretending to learn **AWS**
+- ☁️ I've keen interest in mobile development.
+So,I'm currently learning **React Native**

 - 💬 Ask me about Anything, I'll do my best to help you